ma-jetteleger/Toggle/Process/Journal.md

 ##

 Numbers and letters and words feels like I'm talking to the player.
 Icons and symbols feels like the game is talking about itself

+Started putting thoughts and reflections as in-code comments

+Keeping the options for two mutually-exclusive features open (single-solution and multi-solution level completion): is it worth it?